 - Ventilate And Insulate Well – with proper insulation, you can minimize heat loss through the roof, which is one of the leading causes of an ice dam.

 - Block Air Leaks – This goes along with ventilation; minimizing air leaks will help prevent warm air from escaping.

 - Seal Ducts – Sealing any leaks in ducts is important to prevent heat loss.

 - Install Heat Cables or A Metal Roof – heat cables are rather expensive, but they could help minimize ice dams.

 If you have an ice dam formed, there are a few steps you can take to limit the damage.
 The first step is to get rid of the water source to prevent the damage from getting worse.
 Once the water source is removed, you may then go on with the ice dam removal.
 Furthermore, you need to clean the home environment and maintain its air quality.
 Finally, removing the snow from the roof with a roof rake after an ice dam has formed will prevent the dam from growing bigger.

 Overall, preventing ice dams is a vital process to avoid damage to homes and buildings.
 The home or building’s design plays a major role in preventing ice dams; properly maintaining the roof and blocking air leaks will help prevent ice dams.
 It is vital to clear an ice dam formation immediately to avoid major damage like water seeping into the house or creating a mold buildup.
-If you are looking for professional help, head to AEGIS Construction Group today for a free quote!
+If you are looking for professional Ice Dam Removal Services, head to AEGIS Construction Group today for a free quote!